ethsu1/deepRL/README.md

 But notice that DDPG learns a deterministic policy.
 That means it won't be learning the mean and standard deviation of each action dimension as that would require us to sample from probability distribution to know how much of each action to take, making it a stochastic policy.
 So what does the actor neural network output then?
 The actor network would just ouput the mean of each action dimension and utilize those means as the actions the agent would take.
+So basically DDPG learns only the mean rather than the mean and standard deviation.

 # How to handle exploration in continuous action spaces?
 In deep Q learning, we followed an epsilon greedy policy that allowed the agent to explore and exploit best actions based on a decaying